MicroYY/VisualHull-1/README.md

 3. test: For test as its name shows.

 4. defense.pptx: the ppt of the defense to the advisor for this project.
+The file's in Chinese.

 # Future Work?